Understand how you or a loved one may be at increased risk. Have a plan.

 • Are you more isolated than you wish (lives far from family, few if any friends with children)?

-• Are you and your partner currently experinceing relationship struggles?
+• Are you and your partner currently experiencing relationship struggles?

 • Have you had relationship struggles with your own mother?

-• Is your baby: colicky or high needs, have an illness or injury, diagnosed with a developmental delays or other medical concern?
+• Is your baby: colicky or high needs, have an illness or injury, diagnosed with a developmental delay or other medical concerns?

 Create a postpartum plan:

-Download our Wellness Plan template- creat your own plan.
+Download our Wellness Plan template- create your own plan.

 Down Karen Kleiman’s Postpartum Pact– a great guide to thinking through your needs and talking with your partner.